How to Give Negative Feedback Over Email Without Sounding Harsh + Examples

 How Do You Write Negative Feedback Politely?

 When feedback culture done well, it can be an essential tool for improving work performance.
-Here are some pointers on how to respectfully express criticism:
+Here are pointers on how to respectfully express criticism:

 • Use "I" statements: Use "I" sentences to express your views, worries, and suggestions rather than accusatory comments.
 This can assist in preventing a judgemental or accusing tone.